tyconsulting/blog.tyang.github.io/_posts/2014/2014-04-12-remotely-powering-entire-home-lab.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image10.png"><img style="display: inline; border: 0px;" title="image" alt="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb10.png" width="398" height="364" border="0" /></a>

 During my testing, the HP Microserver and one of the Hyper-V box (HyperV01, the one with the Intel motherboard) had no problem at all.
 However, the other HyperV box HyperV02, would not WOL. after some research, it seemed like a known issue with the motherboard that only be able to WOL when the computer is at sleep, not when it’s powered off.
-Luckily other than the on-board Marvell NIC, I also have a dual port Intel GB NIC and a single port Intel desktop GB NIC on this computer. the dual port NIC also wouldn’t work. but the desktop NIC worked :)
+Luckily other than the on-board Marvell NIC, I also have a dual port Intel GB NIC and a single port Intel desktop GB NIC on this computer. the dual port NIC also wouldn’t work. but the desktop NIC worked :smiley:

 <strong>2.
 Installed a Windows Server 2012 R2 virtual machine on my "Study" PC.</strong>